 - Other examples of unacceptable behavior include, but are not limited to, verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and national origin; inappropriate use of nudity and/or sexual images in public spaces or in presentations; or threatening or stalking any attendee, speaker, volunteer, exhibitor, ASLO staff member, service provider, or other event guests.

 - Anyone requested to stop unacceptable behavior is expected to comply immediately.

 - The ASLO leadership or security may take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund.

 - ASLO reserves the right to prohibit attendance at any future meeting.

 - If you are the subject of unacceptable behavior or have witnessed any such behavior, please notify someone immediately.

-- You may confidentially report to any member of the ASLO leadership (e.g. officers, including presidents Roxane Marranger ([email protected]), or board members, the executive director of ASLO (Teresa Curto: [email protected]), or by e-mailing your concern to conference coordinator Helen Schneider-Lemay ([email protected]).
+- You may confidentially report to any member of the ASLO leadership (e.g. officers, including presidents Roxane Marranger ([email protected]), or board members, the executive director of ASLO (Teresa Curto: [email protected]), or by e-mailing your concern to conference coordinator MiK Bauer ([email protected]).
 Once a complaint is received, the person receiving the complaint will report the incident to the ASLO president while respecting any conditions stated by the complainant.
 A presidential council consisting of past, present, and presidents-elect will meet immediately to decide on the appropriate action(s).

 - Anyone experiencing or witnessing behavior that constitutes an immediate or serious threat to public safety at our annual meeting in the convention center is advised to locate a house phone and ask for security.

-- We also encourage you to contact any ASLO officer regarding ways in which the society can improve inclusion of diverse participants and encourage both a stimulating and supportive atmosphere.
+- We also encourage you to contact any ASLO officer regarding ways in which the society can improve the inclusion of diverse participants and encourage both a stimulating and supportive atmosphere.